ywelsch/bcverifier/doc/Tool.markdown

 The coupling invariant can be specified using one of two possible syntaxes.

+  - The [[Invariant Specification Language]] is a high level specification language assisting to specify the coupling invariant.
+Files in this language are validated against the Java code and transformed into a consistent Boogie specification.
+Specifications of this type must have the file ending `isl`.

   - The Boogie syntax uses pure Boogie expressions.
-No afford is made to check that the invariant specified is valid with respect to inconsistencies with the prelude or other essential syntactic and semantic restrictions.
-The Boogie specifications are directly inserted as is into the generated Boogie program. *Use with care!*
+No effort is made to check that the invariant specified is valid with respect to inconsistencies with the prelude or other essential syntactic and semantic restrictions.
+The Boogie specifications are directly inserted as is into the generated Boogie program. *Use with care!* Specifications of this type must have the file ending `bsl`.

-  - The Invariant Specification Syntax is a high level specification language assisting to specify the coupling invariant.
-Files in this language are validated against the Java code and transformed into a consistent Boogie specification.

 Both types of specifications are specified using the command line argument `-s <invariant_file>` where `<invariant_file>` is the path to the specification.